lucaardito/energy/android/data-acquisition.md

 # Instruments
 ## [FriedCircuits USB Tester 2.0](http://friedcircuits.us/46)
-This USB tester, produced by FriedCircuitus, is an Arduino board capable of measuring and exportin voltage and current values.
-The provided applications (Java and Chrome extension) allows to record, at most, one sampling every 150 ms, too low for accurate results with the tipical duration of a system call.
+This USB tester, produced by FriedCircuitus, is an Arduino board capable of measuring and exporting voltage and current values.
+The provided applications (Java and Chrome extension) allows to record, at most, one sampling every 150 ms, too low for accurate results with the typical duration of a system call.
 Thus, this tester will be used only to have an initial idea of the values for voltages and currents.

 ## [National Instruments USB-6210](http://sine.ni.com/nips/cds/view/p/lang/it/nid/203223)
 The *NI USB-6210* is a multifunctional DAQ that allow up to 250 kS/s, enough for the power consumption analysis.
 For full specification, please refer to the official [datasheet](http://www.ni.com/datasheet/pdf/en/ds-9).

 In order to acquire the value of the current, it is necessary to use an external shunt resistor.

-*LabView SignalExpress 2011* is the software trough whitch data is acquired.
+*LabView SignalExpress 2011* is the software trough which data is acquired.

 # Shunt Resistor analysis
 Due to the circuit configuration, the chose of the resistor has a great impact on the test and the data.
 It is placed in series to the device, hence, from the Kirchhoff's current law, the flowing current is the same that is absorbed by the phone.
 This current produce a voltage drop on the resistor equal to: